All Calculators

 How do I convert square feet to square yards?+

 Divide square feet by 9.
-So 400 sq ft equals about 44.4 sq yd.
-The calculator shows both automatically.
+So 400 sq ft equals 44.4 sq yd.
+The carpet industry uses square yards because 1 sq yd (3×3 ft) is the natural unit when rolls are typically 12 ft wide.